Martin Scorsese’s Fetish for Sexy Italian Shoes

 VENICE—When Martin Scorsese can give hours of his precious time to talk about shoes, you know this is about more than what’s underfoot.
 In Luca Guadagnino’s new documentary about the life of Salvatore Ferragamo (Salvatore: Shoemaker of Dreams), we see much more than a story about shoes.
 It is a story about desire, immigration, and heartbreak.
 All that’s missing is a full-on admission that this is actually all about a foot fetish.

-Still, the shoes Ferragamo created during the 1930s would look en vogue even today, especially his 1938 wedge sole sandal (originally designed for Judy Garland) to the shoes that have adorned the feet of some of Hollywood’s biggest stars, and which have been reinvented countless times over the last several decades.
+Still, the shoes Ferragamo created during the 1930s would look en vogue even today, especially his 1938 wedge sole sandal (originally designed for Judy Garland), shoes that have adorned the feet of some of Hollywood’s biggest stars and which have been reinvented countless times over the decades.

 Which brings us back to the fetish.
 Nowhere in the entire two-hour film does anyone actually mention the obvious.
 But through the sultry archival footage, we see Ferragamo prostrate on the floor essentially massaging ladies’ feet to get a feel for how the shoe should fit—though the suggestion is always that there is just a little bit more to it.
 Even the opening scene shot around a giant Matisse bronze of a foot teases that this erogenous zone is truly the inspiration.